Benzo-Fury/boost-AI/readme.md

+Well.
+I just logged onto npm and saw that 271 people have downloaded my package.
+WOW, 2 days and 271... this is crazy.
+If your reading this keep in mind that this is a **Work In progress** and is not finished.
+The current memory mongoose connection are being developed and should not be used at the current point in time.
+I will update this message later on when this code is working great.

 # Boost-AI
 Are you tired of being just an ordinary human with boring everyday tasks?
 Want to take your cognitive abilities to the next level and become a superhuman?
 Look no further, because Boost-AI is here to turn you and your project into a genius.